 Bar or Dance Club

 Another way of getting started with your ballroom dance lessons would be at a local bar or dance club.
-Many times a venue that has live music will have a dance lesson before the music begins.
-Cost can be free to as much as $15 and will run for 30-60 minutes.
+Many times a venue that has live music will have a dance lesson before the music starts.
+The cost can be free to as much as $15 and will usually run from 30-60 minutes.

 These classes tend to be more social than educational, but are a fun way to test the waters of learning to dance.